minio/kes-docs/content/_index.md

 ### KES Policies

-KES uses policy-based access control (PBAC), where a policy describes the operations which an authenticated client may perform.
+KES uses policy-based access control (PBAC), where a policy describes the operations an authenticated client may perform.

 The following `YAML` document provides an example of the :kesconf:`policy` section of the KES server configuration document.
 The policy `minio-sse` includes the appropriate :API endpoints for supporting MinIO Server-Side Encryption: